World War I reparations

 Due to the lack of reparation payments by Germany, France occupied the Ruhr in 1923 to enforce payments, causing an international crisis that resulted in the implementation of the Dawes Plan in 1924.
 This plan outlined a new payment method and raised international loans to help Germany to meet its reparation commitments.
 Despite this, by 1928 Germany called for a new payment plan, resulting in the Young Plan that established the German reparation requirements at 112 billion marks (US$26.3 billion) and created a schedule of payments that would see Germany complete payments by 1988.
-With the collapse of the German economy in 1931, reparations were suspended for a year and in 1932 during the Lausanne Conference they were cancelled altogether.
-Between 1919 and 1932, Germany paid less than 21 billion marks in reparations.
+As a result of the severe impact of the Great Depression on the German economy, reparations were suspended for a year in 1931, and after the failure to implement the agreement reached in the 1932 Lausanne Conference, no additional reparations payments were made.
+Between 1919 and 1932, Germany paid less than 21 billion marks in reparations, mostly funded by foreign loans that Adolf Hitler reneged on in 1939.

-The German people saw reparations as a national humiliation; the German Government worked to undermine the validity of the Treaty of Versailles and the requirement to pay.
+Many Germans saw reparations as a national humiliation; the German government worked to undermine the validity of the Treaty of Versailles and the requirement to pay.
 British economist John Maynard Keynes called the treaty a Carthaginian peace that would economically destroy Germany.
-His arguments had a profound effect on historians, politicians, and the public at large.
-Despite Keynes' arguments and those by later historians supporting or reinforcing Keynes' views, the consensus of contemporary historians is that reparations were not as intolerable as the Germans or Keynes had suggested and were within Germany's capacity to pay had there been the political will to do so.
+The consensus of contemporary historians is that reparations were not as intolerable as the Germans or Keynes had suggested and were within Germany's capacity to pay had there been the political will to do so.

+Reparations played a significant role in Nazi propaganda, and after coming to power in 1933, Hitler ceased payment of reparations, although Germany still paid interest to holders of reparation bonds until 1939.
 Following the Second World War, West Germany took up payments.
 The 1953 London Agreement on German External Debts resulted in an agreement to pay 50 percent of the remaining balance.
 The final payment was made on 3 October 2010, settling German loan debts in regard to reparations.